How to TRANSITION and CLOSE (Step 5) your Project for Success After the Project

 A financial review examines how capital (CAPEX) and operational expenses (OPEX) were allocated during the project, and it ensures the correct depreciation procedures were followed for CAPEX.

-Also reviewed at this time are financial measures such as projections versus actuals and monthly spend versus deliverable progress.
+Also reviewed at this time are financial measures such as projections versus actuals and monthly spend versus deliverable progress and how to manage remaining project financial items.

 The financial review is conducted with someone from the financial team and if required summarized results can be provided to the project sponsor.